Cray-HPE/docs-csm/operations/power_management/Liquid_Cooled_Node_Card_Power_Management.md

-## Liquid Cooled Node Power Management
+# Liquid Cooled Node Power Management

 Liquid Cooled AMD EPYC compute blade node card power capabilities and capping.

 Liquid Cooled cabinet node card power features are supported by the node controller \(nC\) firmware and CPU vendor.
-The nC exposes the power control API for each node via the node's Redfish ChassisPower schema.
+The nC exposes the power control API for each node via the node's Redfish Control schema.
 Out-of-band power management data is produced and collected by the nC hardware and firmware.
 This data can be published to a collector using the Redfish EventService, or retrieved on-demand from the Redfish ChassisSensors resource.

+## Requirements
+* Hardware State Manager (cray-hms-smd) >= v1.30.16
+* CAPMC (cray-hms-capmc) >= 1.31.0
+* CrayCLI >= 0.44.0

-### Redfish API
+## Redfish API

-The Redfish API for Liquid Cooled compute blades is the node's Chassis Power resource which is presented by the nC.
-OEM properties are used to augment the Power schema and allow for feature parity with previous Cray system power management capabilities.
-A PowerControl resource presents the various power management capabilities for the node.
+The Redfish API for Liquid Cooled compute blades is the node's Control resource which is presented by the nC.
+The Control resource presents the various power management capabilities for the node and any associated accelerator cards.

-Each node has three or more power control resources:
+Each node has one or more power control resource that can be modified:

 -   Node power control
 -   CPU power control
 -   Memory power control
 -   Accelerator power control \(one resource per accelerator connected to the node\)

-The PowerControl resources will only manifest in the nC's Redfish endpoint after a node has been powered on and background processes have discovered the node's power management capabilities.
+The Control resources will only manifest in the nC's Redfish endpoint after a node has been powered on and background processes have discovered the node's power management capabilities.

-### Power Capping
+## Power Capping

 CAPMC power capping controls for compute nodes can query component capabilities and manipulate the node power constraints.
 This functionality enables external